HMS Tiger (C20): Decommissioning and disposal

+When the Falklands War broke out in early April 1982, both ships were rapidly surveyed and it was determined both were not fit for return to service.
+The heavy fuel oil they required for their boilers and very large crews required deemed them uneconomical to operate, also Blake in particular was found to be in very poor material condition with extensive corrosion.

 There were also doubts about the two ships' self-defence capabilities, (the 6-inch and 3-inch armament had never been reliable) and this coupled with the large complement (and potential loss of life if one of the cruisers was to be lost), caused much anxiety in the Admiralty.
 That, along with where to find 1,800 capable and qualified crew in a hurry at a time when the Royal Navy was already down-sizing, sealed the two ships' fate.
 The UK simply could not afford its own Belgrano disaster, either materially or politically.

 Although Chile showed a faint interest in acquiring Tiger and sister-ship Blake, this did not get past the discussion stage and Tiger lingered on, moored in Portsmouth harbour.
 Tiger existed in a slowly deteriorating condition until mid-1986, and following competitive tendering she was sold for scrap to Desguaces Varela of Spain.
 She was towed to Spain and scrapping started in October 1986.